adm244/skysilver/readme.md

 ### Knows Bugs: ###

-- Key presses are to sensitive (effect of holding down a key), will fix itself once cooldown system is implemented
 - Executing command won't do anything if player didn't open a console at least once since game was launched

 ### Other Information: ###